TheMostlyGreat/mythos/code/templates/concept_template.md

 ## Concept and Themes:
 - Core Idea: A one-sentence summary of the novel’s main idea or concept.

+- Inspiration

-- Genre: The genre of the novel (e.g., fantasy, science fiction, romance, thriller).
+- Genre: The genre(s) of the novel (e.g., fantasy, science fiction, romance, thriller).

 - Target Audience: The intended audience for the novel (e.g., young adults, adults, children).